cjustacoder/EC601-mini-project-1/README.md

 ## Useage
 The purpose of **Mini project 3** is to manage data in **Mini project 1**.
 There are two databases used in this project.
 > First is **MySQL**, it's a SQL database

 > Second is **MongoDB**, it's a Non-SQL database

+## What's new
+1. Rewrite **Mini project 1** to redirect data to database, in two database respectively.
+2. Write three API function for each database according to requirement.
 ## How to run this project
-# Mini Project 1 Part
+### Mini Project 1 Part
 1. First you should create a folder and download all the files in this project into this folder(video may not be necessary);
 2. Put your Google cloud credential(the json file) into this this folder;
 3. Creat a text file in this folder and copy your twitter credential into this file